triantonugroho/BGVR/chapter_02/experiment_21_1/README.md

 nextflow run main.nf

-(run the nextflow script that will run the workflow and save the output in de_bruijn_graph.txt)
+(run the nextflow script that will run the workflow and save the output in output.txt)

 ## [dependencies]